Your Guide to the Best Types of Solar Panels

 The main difference between the two types of silicon solar panels is how they undergo the manufacturing process.
 Unlike monocrystalline, polycrystalline cells are composed of multiple silicon cells being melted together.
 This gives them their reflective blue tint, which can be seen in most of the panels sold on the market today.
 The manufacturing process also uses a lot less energy and produces less waste overall.

 Because most solar shoppers are more concerned with price and affordability rather than how good their panels will look on their roof, many still opt for polycrystalline panels.
 There are many positives to choosing these panels for your solar project, including high overall value.
+While polycrystalline panels are less expensive they are also less efficient than the monocrystalline panels.
+Homeowners will larger properties can save on costs upfront with this alternative.
+Although less expense the polycrystalline panels are a great alternative with efficiency for these panels ranging from 15-17%.
+Another factor to consider is that if you live in a hot temperature climates polycrystalline solar panels would not be recommended.

 Solar Panel Efficiency